basilkottilingal/hmesh/syntax/README.md

 ## Expected

-  * In parser, write rules/synataxes with proper indendation, so that in case bison create a C code, it would be readable.
+  * If AST is written to a C file, write it with proper indendation so that it's readable.
-  * flex/bison should take care of errors related to new synatx before compiling.
+  * parser should take care of errors related to extended syntax.

 # Read, for better understanding of AST